0xradical/pgdiff/README.md

 ## Motivation

 Imagine you keep a structure.sql file that describes your database structure.
-This tool is responsible for, given a change in this structure.sql file, generate the corresponding DDL statement that when run in the target database applies the changes to match the updated structure.sql.
+This tool is responsible for, given a change in this structure.sql file, generate the corresponding DDL statements that when run against the target database, applies the changes to match the updated structure.sql.

 ## Getting Started